milkbottledude/Kaggle-Insurance_Machine_Learning/README.md

 ![image](https://github.com/user-attachments/assets/37f1e9de-57c2-4939-94e2-3ca91ccf2665)

-Edit: First submission RMSLE - 1.16532, Leaderboard placing - 578/643
+Edit: First submission RMSLE - 1.16532, Leaderboard placing - 578/643 (10th percentile)

 ## Version 19 & 19.1:
 Trying out a DecisionTreeRegressor model.
 On the mock test data, it didnt do as well and got an RMSLE score of 1.52.
 But if theres one thing i learned from the previous competition (predicting depression), its that the mock test data score could sometimes be very different from the actual score, although granted this kind of occurence is rare.
 Only one way to find out.